UnSetSoft/Guardian.js/README.md

 }
 ```
 ### Configuration Options
 - `minAge`: Default minimum age in days for packages.
+This can be overridden by the `--min-age` flag in the CLI. valid formats are:
+  - `0` (days) integer
+  - `xw` (weeks) string
+  - `xm` (months) string
+  - `xh` (hour) string
+  - `xhs` (hours) string
 - `exclude`: An array of package names to exclude from age restrictions.
 - `exactInstall`: Boolean to determine if packages should be installed with exact versions by default.
 Alternatively, you can use the `--exact` flag in the CLI.
+- `mode`: Defines the behavior when vulnerabilities are found.
+Options are:
+  - `block`: Prevent installation if vulnerabilities are found.
+This is the default behavior.
+  - `warn`: Log a warning but allow installation to proceed.
+  - `off`: Hide vulnerability logs and allow installation to proceed.